marceljs/docs/content/guides/filters.md

 ## Custom filters

 You can create your own filters to use in Nunjucks templates.
-Add them in a `filters/` folder.
+Add them to the [`filters` object](../reference/configuration#filters) in your config.

 The file's name becomes the name of the filter.
 Here's a basic filter: